filzzzz/Capybara-Mod/README.md

 This capybara mod allows you to view an animal in the canyon, thats it.
 Only works in modded lobbies, and you can stand on it too. might add some music to it
+Credits to dev.#9998 used some of his source code.
 Heres a image of how it looks.
 ![image](https://user-images.githubusercontent.com/98499885/168405216-65376456-d9c0-4d09-a4f1-64fd606f38e7.png)